NABrown843/50ProjectsIn50Days/README.md

 # 50ProjectsIn50Days
  Projects from Brad Traversy's 50 Projects in 50 Days using HTML, CSS, and JavaScript

+ I do some front end work in my day to day job, but I would be lying if I said I was as comfortable with front end as I am backend.
+We rely heavily on telerik controls in our aspx pages and most of the magic is done with C#/Entity Framework/SQL.
+I think this course is all about projects and I think I know enough to follow along and build my front end skills without having to take a beginner course.
+Plus the relatively small commitment time of the course being broken down into 50 days is appealing.
+I doubt I am going to jump to a frontend job and/or my job will take a turn to be more frontend heavy, so this is just for me to feel more comfortable on that side of things with no looming deadline.
+Looking forward to starting this course.